MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-step1.md

 # Step 1 - Configure endpoints and Power Automate

-Before you begin your workflow migration, configure the following endpoints.
+Before you begin your workflow migration, configure the required endpoints

 ## Configure endpoints